 Chicken care is not necessarily a full-time job, but you’ll want to stay on top of the daily, weekly and monthly tasks that come with it.

 Chickens are much like any other pet.
-They won’t live without you, so you need to make sure you have the time needed to care for them properly.
+They can't live without you, so you need to make sure you have the time needed to care for them properly.

 Water - Changing and cleaning your waterers daily is vital.
 Chickens need fresh water at all times.
 Making sure their water is not contaminated with dirt, poop or bedding material will serve them well and ensure their healthiness.
 Check out our Chicken Waterers Guide for more information!